AimTuxOfficial/AimTux/README.md

 ## Reloading

-Of you would like to unload, compile and load the hack back into the game again (mostly for development) you can use the `./rload` command.
+If you would like to unload, compile and load the hack back into the game again (mostly for development) you can use the `./rload` command.

 #### Credits:
 Special thanks to [@Aixxe](http://www.github.com/aixxe/) ([aixxe.net](http://www.aixxe.net)) for the skin changer and with the initial project, as well as helping this project with source code (Available on [@Aixxe's](http://www.github.com/aixxe/) github page.)